 These Greek Spanakopita Triangles are so delicious!
 The flakey phyllo dough is packed with spinach, cheese, garlic, and dill, among other delicious ingredients.
-Serve these mini spinach pies and my Creamy Greek Pasta Salad for a delicious Greek meal!
+Serve these mini spinach pies with creamy Greek pasta salad or Greek cucumber salad for a delicious Greek meal!

 In Assyrian, "spinach" is called "spanakh."
-The similarities between Assyrian and Greek food names still amazes me.
+The similarities between Assyrian and Greek food names still amazes me!
+Spanakopita is often baked as a pie, either in a round dish, or in a lasagna pan and sliced into squares.

 Jump to: